 Unassigned Fund Balance - This classification is the residual classification for the government's general fund and includes all spendable amounts not contained in the other classifications.
-Unassigned fund balance is considered to be utilized first when an expenditure is incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used a.
-Governmental Major Funds
+Unassigned fund balance is considered to be utilized first when an expenditure is incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used.